**Warning: I am not responsible for you becoming addicted to whippin' these babies up when you need something sweet**

 I used to like quick oats in these.
 One day I was ordering quick oats from our organic food co-op and the guy said, "You don't want to know what they do to quick oats".
 So I decided I didn't want to find out what they did and switched to old fashioned thick rolled oats.
 I like them much better than quick oats now!

-- 2 cup organic sugar, or 1 cup honey
+- 2 cups organic sugar or 1 cup honey

 - 1 teaspoon vanilla